Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/application-platform.md

 - **Is Azure VMware Solution the right choice?**

-    Your workload might be better suited for IaaS or PaaS services.
-Those services might be more cost-effective and performant than migrating to Azure VMware Solution.

-    The modernization approach or updating current apps and data to a cloud-first model, can meet your business needs at reduced costs.
-Evaluate the choices for application and at the Azure infrastructure level.

-    - **Application**: Choose modernization based on the purpose of the application, life expectancy, supportability, cost, and SLAs.

-    - **Infrastructure**: Consider the cost of an Azure VMware Solution node against running applications in Azure native services.
-You can run as many workloads in Azure VMware Solution as you can fit in the static memory/storage/compute.
-However, porting applications to Azure native can be more cost-effective than instantiating another Azure VMware Solution node.

     The application assessment results can help you understand where servers should be optimally placed.